AMReX-Astro/Castro/docs_new/source/CastroVisualization.rst

 associated with the hierarchy object and was accessed with ds.h.find_max.)

 The list goes on.
-A full list of methods and attributes associated with the index object (and most any  object or function) can be accessed by the help function:
+A full list of methods and attributes associated with the index object (and most any yt object or function) can be accessed by the help function:

 :math:`>>>` help(pf.index)

 You can also use :math:`>>>` *dir()* on an object or function to find out which names it defines.
-Don’t be shy about searching the  documentation for help.
-Note that creating the index object in its own line is not always needed before calling functions like find_max;  will construct it automatically if it does not already exist.
+Don’t be shy about searching the yt documentation for help.
+Note that creating the index object in its own line is not always needed before calling functions like find_max; yt will construct it automatically if it does not already exist.

 Data Containers and Selection
 -----------------------------

 Sometimes, you’ll want to select, analyze, or plot only portions of your simulation data.
-To that end,  includes a way to create data “containers” that select data based on geometric bounds or fluid quantity values.
+To that end, yt includes a way to create data “containers” that select data based on geometric bounds or fluid quantity values.
 There are many, including rays, cylinders, and clumps (some in the examples, all described in the documentation), but the